-DDT 236 DESIGN PROJECT (1T, 2E, 3M) 3 credits PREREQUISITE: DDT 122 and DDT 123 vious drafting classes in one special area, as approved by the instructor.
+DDT 236 DESIGN PROJECT (1T, 2E, 3M) 3 credits PREREQUISITE: DDT 122 and DDT 123

+This course is designed for advanced students who aspire to more advanced and specialized skills in one certain drafting area.
+Emphasis will be placed on the student's ability to apply the principles learned in previous drafting classes in one special area, as approved by the instructor.
 The required project, as well as how the work is to be accomplished, must be agreed upon by the instructor and the student.
 Upon completion, students will further reinforce previously learned concepts by applying engineering principles and controls to a personal design project.